552020/C-_Module_00/en.subject.md

                  Solve the exercises in a C++ manner.

-                                                    5

-  Chapter IV

-Exercise 01: My Awesome
+Exercise 01: My Awesome PhoneBook
-PhoneBook

-                                     Exercise : 01

-                                 My Awesome PhoneBook

 Turn-in directory : ex01/
 Files to turn in : Makefile, _.cpp, _.{h, hpp}
 Forbidden functions : None

 Welcome to the 80s and their unbelievable technology!
 Write a program that behaves

 like a crappy awesome phonebook software.